CORRECTED-Airbus expands order record, Boeing set to rebound

 Boeing, by contrast, has 894 orders so far this year.
 Business is up since 2010, but Boeing slumped behind Airbus in the 2011 race as it hesitated over whether to match the A320neo or build a more ambitious new aircraft at the expense of near-term sales.
 It chose the first option by launching the 737 MAX.

-"For nine months as Boeing hesitated, they left the A320neo almost alone on the market," Louis Gallois, chief executive of Airbus parent EADS EAD.PA, told analysts in remarks released this week.
+"For nine months as Boeing hesitated, they left the A320neo almost alone on the market," Louis Gallois, chief executive of Airbus parent EADS, told analysts in remarks released this week.

 Boeing has effectively ceded 2011 in volume terms to its arch-rival, but may spring further orders before the end of the year.